Developing Character and Confidence

 The general format of this PowWow is group instruction with expert presenters accompanied by merit badge counselors who work with Scouts during the PowWow sessions.
 However, attending group instruction does not, by itself, qualify a Scout for any merit badge—he must complete all merit badge requirements as well.

-The BYU Merit Badge PowWow has been run for more than 55 years and is one of the largest Scout PowWows in the United States.
+The BYU Merit Badge PowWow has been run for more than 57 years and is one of the largest Scout PowWows in the United States.
 It is held on the beautiful campus of Brigham Young University in Provo, Utah.
-Last year, more than 7,000 Scouts from Utah and other areas attended the Spring and Fall PowWows.
+More than 7,000 Scouts from Utah and other areas attended the Spring and Fall PowWows.